Chicken Coops: Complete Guide (2024)

 Hens need nesting boxes to lay their eggs.
-A good rule of thumb is to provide a nest box for every three to four hens.
-So if you have 6 chickens, you can start with two boxes.
+A good rule of thumb is to provide one nest box for every three to four hens.
+So, if you have six chickens, you can start with two boxes.
 You can use the chicken coop calculator to calculate the number of nesting boxes you need for your coop.

 Nesting boxes are commonly around 12 to 16-inch cubes.
-The boxes should provide them with a safe and cozy space to lay their eggs.
+The boxes should provide them a safe, cozy space to lay their eggs.
 The recommendation is to place them in a dark and quiet part of the coop.
 Some people even hang curtains on their nesting boxes to make them cozy.

 Usually, they all want the same nesting box.
 They will even get in a row and wait for each other to use the popular boxes.